celsom3/celsom3.github.io/_posts/2015-09-14-Lessons-from-my-first-creatathon.md

 title:  "Lessons from my first Creatathon"
 date:   2015-09-14 11:58:35 -0200
 image: '/assets/img/'
-description: 'First steps to use this template'
+description: 'My first peak into the local Phoenix tech scene.'
 tags:
-- jekyll
+- entrepreneur
-- template
+- networking
 categories:
-- I love Jekyll
+- Random
-twitter_text: 'How to install and use this template'
+twitter_text: 'Lessons from my first Creatathon'
 ---
 This past weekend I participated in Arizona’s first Creatathon.
 The idea of the event is to get teams of creatives into a room for 24 hours to deliver pro-bono value to 7 Arizona nonprofits.
 I served as team lead for the Big Brothers Big Sisters of Central Arizona (BBBSAZ).